Kazhuu/movelister/MANUAL.md

 * Action Name: the name of the Action, as it was written in the Master List.

-* Hit: this is an optional column that allows you to indicate which part of an Action has "active frames", i.e. when it reacts to enemies or other targets.
+* Hit: optionally, the user can use this column to indicate which part of an Action has "active frames", i.e. when it reacts to enemies or other targets.

-* Frames: this is an optional column where you can list the frames of each Phase.
+* Frames: optionally, you can list the frame data of each Phase on this column.
+Listing this data could be relevant when examining a fighting game, although so far it isn't used to do anything inside the program.

 * Phase: this column indicates which Phase the current row of the Action is on.

 * DEF: this column is short for "Default".
-If you want to ignore Movelister's more advanced features with Modifiers and just get to making your notes quickly, you can put an 'x' or another mark here to indicate that you want to generate a vanilla version of this Action in the Details-view.
-Note that all Actions need to have a mark on either this or following Modifier-columns to be generated in the Details-view at all.
+You can put an 'x' or another mark on this column to indicate that you want to include a vanilla version of the Action on the same row inside the Details-view.
+This can be helpful if you just want to do quick mechanics notes and ignore the Modifiers for now.
+Note that all Actions *need* to have a mark on either this or the following Modifier-columns to be listed inside the Details-view at all.

 * (Other Modifier columns): these columns appear once you have added any Modifiers in the Modifiers-sheet and then refresh Overview.
 You can indicate which Actions and Phases are compatible with a Modifier by adding an 'x' or another mark on its column.
-This impacts how the Action is generated in the Details-sheet as well.
-By default, all Modifiers that are marked with 'x' combine with each other, resulting in a ton of variations for a single Action, so be careful with adding too many 'x' before you create some filters in the Modifiers-sheet, otherwise you may end up generating a massive Details-sheet by accident (which takes ages).
+By default, all enabled Modifiers combine with each other, resulting in a ton of variations for a single Action, so be careful with adding too many 'x' before you create some filters in the Modifiers-sheet, otherwise you may end up generating a massive Details-sheet by accident (which takes ages).

 * Notes 1: optionally, you can make some freeform Notes in the final columns.

 ## Details

 This is a generated, named sheet that also serves as the most in-depth view for Actions in a View.
-Here the Action is compared against the Input List specified in the Master List and Inputs-sheet and the user can finally get on to creating those mechanics notes.
+Here the Action is compared against an Input List (as specified in Master List) and the user can finally get on to creating those mechanics notes.

-* Action Name: the name of the Action, as it was written in the Master List.
+* Action Name: the name of the Action as it was written in the Master List.

 * Modifiers: this column lists any Modifiers that are a part of the Action.
 It's essentially a second part of the name of the Action.

 * Input to Compare: the Input that you are supposed to test on each row.

 * Phase Columns: this is the area for the mechanics notes themselves.
-Each Phase has three columns reserved for it.
-The first column should feature a Result (listed in the Results-sheet) indicating if the move is cancelled, buffered, etc. by the Input.
+Each Phase of an Action has three columns reserved for it.
+The first column should feature a Result (listed in the Results-sheet) indicating whether the move is cancelled, buffered, etc. by the Input.
 The second column features an Action name, indicating which is the new Action (if any) that follows the Input.
 Third column optionally features a Modifier, in case the new Action has one.
-To make writing notes easier, each of the columns also has relevant data validation, allowing the user to browse for relevant Results, Actions or Modifiers quickly.
+To make writing notes easier, each of the columns has data validation, allowing the user to browse for relevant Results, Actions or Modifiers quickly.

 ## Inputs

-This is a sheet where you list all the Inputs that you want to test game states with.
-In a typical workflow the user gets started on a decent Input List before generating Details, but it's possible to add more Inputs at any point later on as well.
+This is a sheet where you list any Inputs that you want to test game states with.
+The Inputs are grouped under Input Lists, and their main use is in a Details-sheet when making more detailed mechanics notes.

 Note: if you want to rename an Input without a potential loss of data, so far you have to manually find and replace text around the file.
 Same is true for the various Actions as well.

 Explanation of various columns:

 * Input List: the name of the current Input List.
-You can create numerous different Input Lists for different situations by naming them differently.
+You can create numerous different Input Lists for different situations by giving them a different name.

-* Input Name: the name of the input.
-This is shown in Details-view, so give it a name that makes sense.
+* Input Name: the name of the Input.
+Give each Input a compact but unique name.

-* Button: this is an optional column where the user can clarify which button they mean, if it doesn't become apparent from the Input Name already.
+* Button: optionally, the user can clarify which button the Input uses, if it's not already apparent from the Input Name itself.

-* Color: this is an optional column where the user can give a color for the input.
-(TODO: in a later version the color will be added to Details-view, but for now it does nothing.)
+* Color: optionally, the user can give a color for the Input.
+Using color can be helpful to visually group sets of Inputs.